Interview with Carolyn Bridget Kennedy

 I wrote “Danger Pay,” a comedy web series about a paralegal who works for a bizarre lawyer, in 2015.
 Pro writing tips say don’t write with a budget in mind; leave that for the production department to figure out.
 But, since I was the writer and producer with a budget as close to zero as possible, I took the budget into account from the start.
 It forced me to get creative.
 We filmed “Danger Pay” in nearly every room of our house.
 This saved travel time and money as each setup were only a few feet away.

 Before we shot a second cluster of “Danger Pay” episodes, I wrote “Super Speed Dates” about a group of women who attend a speed dating event attended by the mild-mannered alter-egos of superheroes.
 We decided to shoot both projects one after another in the house as well.
 But unlike “Danger Pay,” we spent some time and money set decorating the basement to double as a lounge/bar.
 When we finished filming, we used some of the “Super Speed Dates” setup for a coffee shop scene in Episode 3 of “Danger Pay.”

 13. What was it like developing these series?

 In the beginning, nobody is going to give you money to go and make something.
-It’s important to take the initiative to say, “Okay, so what can I make with nothing.”
-I learned this from listening to independent filmmaker Robert Rodriguez, famous for what he accomplished with little or no budget filming “El Mariachi.”
+It’s important to take the initiative to say, “Okay, so what can I make with nothing”.
+I learned this from listening to independent filmmaker Robert Rodriguez.
 It’s a huge undertaking the first time out.

 The people who make a box office success, or make a box office failure, all put in a tremendous amount of work from start to finish.
 By completing nearly any project, you will gain a reputation as a “doer” and not merely a “dreamer.”
 You will also attract a larger group of people into your orbit, which is essential for your growth.